syncfusion-content/javascript-docs/js/Grid/Scrolling.md

 ## Virtual Scrolling

 The virtual scrolling support allows you to load data that you require (load data based on page size) without buffering the entire huge database.
-To enable virtual scrolling by setting `AllowVirtualScrolling`  property of `ScrollSettings`  as `true`.
+To enable virtual scrolling by setting `allowVirtualScrolling`  property of `scrollSettings`  as `true`.

 We also have an enhanced virtual scrolling feature with an improvised virtual scrolling performance.
-To enable improvised virtual scrolling feature by setting `EnableVirtualization` property of `ScrollSettings` as true and it doesn't requires `AllowVirtualScrolling` to enabled.
+To enable improvised virtual scrolling feature by setting `enableVirtualization` property of `scrollSettings` as true and it doesn't requires `allowVirtualScrolling` to be enabled.
 It allows you to load the grid with data while scrolling.
-In order to enable this, you need to enable `EnableVirtualization` property of the `ScrollSettings`.
 Some of the relevant functionalities of this are,

 1. White space will not be appeared in the Grid.
 2. Improved page rendering performance.